Block Name: "Hole in the Barn Door"

-Designed and created by Millbrook resident and quilter, Jeanne Moran.
+The block at the entrance to the property, and mirrored on one wall of the barn, was designed and created by the property owner and quilter, Jeanne Moran.
 The quilt design is “Hole in the Barn Door”.
 The Owl is an appliqué pattern.
-This block celebrates the Barn Owls, a quilting group that has been meeting regularly in Jeanne’s barn since 1996.
-Each of the members has been touched in some way by cancer and they are part of the Quilts for Cancer in Peterborough and Ida.
+This block celebrates the Barn Owls, a quilting group that has been meeting regularly since 1996 in Jeanne’s barn, which serves as her studio.
+Each of the members has been touched in some way by cancer and they are part of the Quilts for Cancer groups in Peterborough and Ida.
 Jeanne says, “Some days we do a lot of hooting.”
-Jeanne and her husband are privileged to live in the oldest house in Millbrook, built on the banks of Baxter Creek.

 The “Beechwood Schoolhouse” quilt block is based on a traditional Schoolhouse design, modified to mirror Beechwood’s features, and is framed by a motif of beech leaves to reflect the name.
 Adrian and Cathy Olley bought this property in 2013 and continue to cherish the one room schoolhouse that was so well preserved by its previous owners, Murray and Bronwen Hofstetter.